Hot dry rock geothermal energy: Overview

-This technology has been tested extensively with multiple deep wells drilled in several field areas around world including the US, Japan, Australia, France, and the UK.
-It continues to be the focus of sizable government-led research studies involving deep drilling and rock studies.
-Thermal energy has been recovered in reasonably sustainable tests over periods of years and in some cases electrical power generation was also achieved.
-Ongoing efforts are underway to further develop and test EGS technologies in hot dry rock systems.
-EGS in hot dry rock has not yet been commercialized, but one estimate suggests a possible price of $20-35 per MWh for nth-of-a-kind power plants.

-Overview

 Although often confused with the relatively limited hydrothermal resource already commercialized to a large extent, HDR geothermal energy is very different.
 Whereas hydrothermal energy production can exploit hot fluids already in place in Earth's crust, an HDR system (consisting of the pressurized HDR reservoir, the boreholes drilled from the surface, and the surface injection pumps and associated plumbing) recovers Earth's heat from hot but dry regions via the closed-loop circulation of pressurized fluid.
 This fluid, injected from the surface under high pressure, opens pre-existing joints in the basement rock, creating a man-made reservoir which can be as much as a cubic kilometer in size.
 The fluid injected into the reservoir absorbs thermal energy from the high-temperature rock surfaces and then conveys the heat to the surface for practical use.

 History

 The idea of deep hot dry rocks heat mining was described by Konstantin Tsiolkovsky (1898), Charles Parsons (1904), and Vladimir Obruchev (1920).

 In 1963 in Paris, a geothermal heating system that used the heat of natural fractured rocks was built.

 The Fenton Hill project was the first system for extracting HDR geothermal energy from an artificial formed reservoir; it was created in 1977.